openminted/alvisae/README.md

 ### Using REST calls

 The web service implement the [aero protocol](https://github.com/openminted/omtd-aero).
-Here are the calls for the moment avalaible to the users.
+Here are the calls avalaible to the users.

 #### Projects
 ##### List Projects